Interfaith at Ammerdown

 Through this network, the project has been able to provide a variety of ways for people to connect with each other, in the hope of breaking down prejudices and recognising our common humanity.
 These include Meet our Neighbours - an afternoon or evening to meet people from a different faith; listening to the stories of refugees; actively participating in discussions about different aspects of faith and intersectionality; learning from faith experts; visiting places of worship; enabling learning opportunities for schools to learn about different faiths, holocaust, genocide, and refugees; and a Book Club on racism.

-Breaking News - Ammerdown becomes new Voice and Influence Partnership Multi- Faith Delivery Partner
+Ammerdown becomes new Voice and Influence Partnership Multi- Faith Delivery Partner

 The Ammerdown Centre has joined the Voice and Influence Partnership (VIP) as their new Multi-Faith Delivery Partner.